NicholasLYang/saber/NOTES.md

 went with just an array.
 Honestly once the language starts being used by someone semi-seriously, I'll optimize that.

+Update 2: I now split Call expressions into ExprT::CallDirect and ExprT::CallIndirect.
+This makes codegen a lot easier for calls.

 ## Closures

 Should closures copy or reference variables?
 If they're copied that makes my life a lot easier.
 But it's probably